TomBebbington/tombebbington.github.io/_posts/2015-08-21-Maths-Integration.md

 title: Integration
 tags: C1
 category: maths
+summary: Integration is finding the equation of a curve from its gradient.
 ---

 _Integration_ is the process of finding the equation of a graph from the equation of its gradient.
 It is the exact inverse of differentiation.